 Since 35 percent to 45 percent of trauma patients have this injury, it is very likely that a chiropractor or other practitioner has failed to diagnose it many, many times.
 By failing to diagnose this injury, the chiropractor has failed to accurately, thoroughly and honestly describe a patient's injuries to the claim adjusters and attorneys, who will use the facts in that patient's chart as the basis for the personal-injury settlement.
 I may point out that clinical practise is one of three tiers of what is defined as Evidence Based Practice.

-Functional Overlay Method of Measuring Ligamentous Laxity and Recovery following Spinal Manipulative Therapy or even Chiropractic Treatment in CADS.
+Functional Overlay Method of Measuring Ligamentous Laxity and Recovery following Spinal Manipulation or Chiropractic Treatment in CADS.
 The diagnosis of cervical ligament laxity (728.4) is determined by measuring the translation instability of each vertebral motion segment in the neck.
 First, take the extension lateral X-ray film and look for possible breaks in George's Line.
 At each level we see a possible break in the line, drawing the lines of mensuration: a line on the lower vertebra's superior end plate; a line perpendicular to the end plate line so that it intersects with the posterior superior corner of the vertebra upon which you drew the end plate line; and a line perpendicular (90 degrees) to the end plate line so that it intersects with posterior-inferior corner of the vertebra above.
 Also measure the distance between lines two and three in millimeters.
 (See Figure Below) This gives a measurement of what we might call the retrolisthesis on the extension film.

 Now, take the flexion lateral X-ray film and repeat steps one through four at the same vertebral level(s) as